-The Minutes of the Annual Stockholders' Meeting held on 29 May 2017 are available for inspection by stockholders at the principal offices of the Company.
-A copy of said Minutes is also posted on the Company's website.
+The Minutes of the Annual Stockholders' Meeting held on 28 May 2018, and the 9 October 2018 Special Stockholders' Meeting are available for inspection by stockholders at the principal offices of the Company.
+Copies of said Minutes are also posted on the Company's website.
 Copies of said minutes will also be made available upon request at the venue of the next annual stockholders' meeting.

-Matters taken up during the 2017 Stockholders' Meeting were the: (i) Reading and approval of the Minutes of the 6 June 2016 annual stockholders' meeting and action thereon; (ii) Presentation of Annual Report and Audited Financial Statements for the year ended 31 December 2016 and action thereon; (iii) Ratification and approval of the acts of the Board of Directors and Executive Officers during the year 2016; (iv) Appointment of independent auditors; and (v) Election of directors, including independent directors
+Matters taken up during the 2018 Stockholders' Meeting were the: (i) Reading and approval of the Minutes of the 29 May 2017 annual stockholders' meeting and action thereon; (ii) Presentation of Annual Report and Audited Financial Statements for the year ended 31 December 2017 and action thereon; (iii) Ratification and approval of the acts of the Board of Directors and Executive Officers during the year 2017; (iv) Appointment of independent auditors; and (v) Election of directors, including independent directors.